 - Carvacrol (found in wild oregano oil) appears to be an antimicrobial agent that could be useful for difficult-to-treat infections.

 CONCLUSION: There is currently insufficient evidence to recommend the safe use of wild oregano oil to treat urinary tract infections.
-Further study is urgently required as this herb has demonstrated great potential for the treatment of a variety of illnesses.
+Further study is urgently required as this herb has demonstrated great potential for the treatment of a variety of illnesses and may be beneficial as a UTI home remedy.

 6. Vitamin C For UTI

-We’re all familiar with Vitamin C. It’s a dietary supplement most of us have taken at one time or another; it’s particularly renowned for boosting the immune system.
+Most people are now familiar with Vitamin C and its place amongst possible UTI home remedies.
+It’s a dietary supplement most of us have taken at one time or another; it’s particularly renowned for boosting the immune system.
 But can it help for recurrent or chronic urinary tract infections?

 At this point in time, with the research currently available, the best answer we can give is: maybe.